 How to use nature to inspire you

-Creation offers us an array of ideas to invoke our imagination.
+Creation offers us an array of ideas to evoke our imagination.
 In order for us to activate our creativity with nature, we need to be outside.
 What are some things we can do to capture even just a few moments of the natural setting of our beautiful planet?

 Try walking, whether alone or with your dog.